Final Portfolio

 For each graphic, include a paragraph that tells the story of your graphic.

 Exercise 2 (Data and graphics challenge) Complete one of the data and graphics challenges that we didn’t get to in class.
+(You will have to wait until we have done these to know what they are and which ones we didn’t already do.)

 Exercise 3 (A new challenge) Challenge is probably the wrong word because the data set is quite small and fairly simple.
 But we want to be able to make good graphics for simple data too!